black-hole-group/fermipy-tutorial/pre-requisites.md

 - [Getting started with Jupyter Notebook](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46)

-# Hardware requirements
+# Requirements

 To participate in the tutorial we recommend that you bring your laptop.
 The minimum hardware requirements for are:

 - at least 4GB of RAM
 - ~10 GB of free disk space

+We recommend Linux or MacOS.
+This tutorial was not tested on a windows machine, so we cannot guarantee it will work on windows.

 # Installation instructions

-In order to proceed with the lesson, you will need a working installation of several softwares.
+In order to proceed with the lesson, you will need a working installation of several packages.
 Fortunately, all the analysis software and data files required for the lesson are conveniently pre-installed in a ready-to-use, self-contained Docker image (see [step 1](#1-install-docker) below).
 The Docker image should run on Windows, Linux and MacOS.

 The software already contained in the Docker image are: